How To Install A DIY Slat Wall | Easy Modern Accent Wall Idea

 Step 1.
 Cut plywood down into slats.

-If you want to save tons of money on your DIY slat wall, start with plywood sheets and rip them down to 1.5 inch wide slats with a table saw.
+If you want to avoid the additional cost on your DIY slat wall, we definitely recommend starting with plywood sheets and ripping them down to 1.5 inch slats with a table saw.

 Don’t have a table saw?
 You could use a track attachment with a circular saw!